 Step 3: Start your screen recording

-When you’re ready, click Record, and Snagit will give you a three second countdown.
-Now, anything that appears in the recording area is captured.
+When you’re ready to start recording, click Record.
+Snagit will then give you a three-second countdown and anything that appears in the recording area will be captured in your video.

 Step 4: Trim your video

 Of course, once you’re finished with your screen recording, you’ll probably want to edit it a little.
-Even the most carefully planned recordings will likely have something you want to remove.
-With Snagit, you can easily trim your recording to remove unwanted pieces.
+Even the most carefully planned recordings will likely have something you want to cut, and with Snagit, you can easily trim your recording to remove unwanted clips.

-If you find mistakes or parts you want to remove, make a selection with the playhead, and click cut.
+So, if you find anything you want to remove, make a selection with the playhead, and click cut.

-If you find yourself needing more in-depth, high-tech video editing than Snagit offers, you should check out Camtasia.
+On the other hand, if you find yourself needing more in-depth, high-tech video editing than what Snagit offers, you should check out TechSmith’s Camtasia.

 Step 5: Save or share